Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

-The confidence-based robust online tracking approach from \cite{bae2014robust} has been extended by adding a discriminative deep appearance model in \cite{bae2017confidence}.
-Similarly to the siamese network approach, they pass two image patches through a CNN to automatically featurize them.
-Then the features from the last CNN layer are used to compute a distance with the squared L2 norm; this distance is used to define a regularized energy function such that the lowest possible energy is assigned to the optimal assignment hypothesis.
-The deep network is once again pre-trained on a large dataset, and online transfer learning is leveraged to update a small number of the higher layers in the network to adapt to changing object appearances.
-In particular, when the average affinity scores computed by the network falls below a threshold at runtime, training samples are collected and a pass of online transfer learning is carried out to adapt the network.
+The confidence-based robust online tracking approach \cite{bae2014robust} has been extended with a deep appearance model \cite{bae2017confidence} resembling a Siamese network.
+The features from the last CNN layer are used to compute a metric over pairs of image patches such that the metric represents a regularized energy function where the lowest possible energy gets assigned to the optimal assignment hypothesis.
+They employ online transfer learning to update a small number of the higher layers in the network to adapt to changing object appearances.
+When the average affinity scores computed by the network fall below a threshold at runtime, training samples are collected and a pass of online transfer learning is carried out to adapt the network.
 To help reduce the run-time overhead introduced by online learning, the authors suggest using a parallelized implementation and performing the high-confidence and low-confidence tracklet associations once every 10 time steps, as opposed to every time step.
-An efficient online algorithm for updating appearance models is described in \cite{yang2017hybrid}; here, the problem is cast as learning a bilinear similarity function between two feature vectors with constrained convex optimization.
-The feature vectors are aggregated from the last convolutional layer of a CNN pre-trained on ImageNet and fine-tuned on the PASCAL VOC dataset.
+Another efficient online algorithm for updating appearance models has been proposed where a bilinear similarity function is learned between two feature vectors with constrained convex optimization \cite{yang2017hybrid}.
+The feature vectors are also aggregated from the last layer of a CNN.
+Ideas from single object tracking and reinforcement learning have been adapted for online multi-object tracking \cite{chu2019online}, where a policy is learned to decide whether the target-specific tracking models should be updated with the latest detections and features at predicted locations provided obtained by ROI pooling.